Rajaji National Park

 Rajaji National Park is a national park and tiger reserve in the Haridwar, Dehradun and Pauri Garhwal districts of the Indian state of Uttarakhand.
 It encompasses an area of 820 km2 in the Sivalik Hills.
 In 1983, three wildlife sanctuaries in the area, namely Chilla, Motichur and Rajaji, were merged into one.

 History

 In 1948, the area was created as Rajaji Sanctuary, and Rajaji, Motichur and Chila area were declared as Rajaji National Park in 1983.

 In 2015, the government approved a proposal to grant Rajaji National Park the status of a tiger reserve.
-As per directions of the Tiger Conservative Authority of India, its core area is Rajaji National Park, whilst about 300 km2 of the Shyampur range of the Haridwar forest division and parts of Kotdwar and Laldhang forest division are also included, augmenting the total area to 1150 km2.

 Geography

 Rajaji National Park is located in Sivalik Hills in Dehradun district, Haridwar district and Pauri Garhwal district.
 It covers total area of 820 km2.
 It has constituted Rajaji wildlife sanctuary, Motichur and Chilla.
 The elevation ranges from 300 to 1400 meters.
 The Ganga river flows through the national park and divides the park into two parts, the western Rajaji and motichur sanctuary and the eastern Chilla sanctuary.